gitlabhq/gitlabhq/doc/user/search/index.md

 and click **Search or filter results...**.
 Merge requests can be filtered by author, assignee, milestone, and label.

+### Searching for specific terms

+You can filter issues by specific terms included in titles or descriptions.

+* Syntax
+    * Searches look for all the words in a query, in any order - e.g.: searching issues for `display bug` will return all issues matching both those words, in any order.
+    * To find the exact term, use double quotes: `"display bug"`
+* Limitation
+    * For a performance reason, the terms shorter than 3 chars are ignored - e.g.: searching issues for `included in titles` is same with `included titles`

 ### Issues and merge requests per group

 Similar to **Issues and merge requests per project**, you can also search for issues